 Eventually, that grew into a love of all things fiber!
 Never wanting to stop learning, I learned to knit at age 50 and recently began tapestry and rug weaving.
 Even tried my hand at basket making and tatting...just try to keep me from learning new things!

 As a creative thinker, if I wanted to make something I would figure out how to do it, usually starting with a conceptual pencil sketch.
-A graphic designer by trade, I began putting those creations in writing so others could join me.
+A graphic designer by trade, I began putting those sewing and knitting creations in writing so others could join me.
 I hope that somewhere among these patterns, you too will be inspired and find something you'd like to make.
 Surround yourself with handmade things!